 Maui, Tons of fun activities

 The island of Maui offers Hawaii’s most diverse landscapes, formed from volcanic activity.
 With some of the best beaches in Hawaii, including Kaanapali Beach, Maui offers the perfect opportunities for scuba diving, snorkeling, and surfing.
-Then, you could go to beautiful parks like Wai’anapanapa State Park and Haleakala National Park and take incredible, unforgettable adventures on aerial zip lines.
+Then, you could go to beautiful parks like Wai’anapanapa State Park and Haleakala National Park and take incredible, unforgettable adventures on aerial ziplines.
 For those that seek adventures in the wild, Maui is definitely the place for you!
-Click here for more information regarding 100 best things to do in Hawaii or visit gohawaii.com
+More information regarding these beautiful islands can be found at gohawaii.com

 Kauai, History of Hawaii’s sugar trade